whilezo/proxytogo/README.md

 - listenerAddress: The address on which the proxy server listens for client connections.
 - backendAddresses: The addresses of the backend servers to which the client requests will be forwarded.
-- timeoutConnect: Specify the connection timeout duration for backend servers in seconds.
+- timeoutConnect: Specify the connection timeout duration for backend servers in seconds. (default: 60)
-- debug: Enable or disable debug mode for logging (true or false).
+- debug: Enable or disable debug mode for logging (true or false). (default: false)

 ## Usage
 To build and run PoxyToGo, you can use the provided Makefile targets.
 Here are the available targets: